Patent Law’s Definiteness Requirement Has New Bite

 I claim a heart rate monitor for use in association with exercise apparatus comprising…

-live electrode
+a live electrode

 and a first common electrode mounted on said first half